 - Fire suppression systems

-- Location of the collector (may need to be located outside and may need to follow certain parameters relative to personnel traffic such as parking lots, exit doors, etc.)
+- Location of the collector (may need to be located outside and follow specific parameters relative to personnel traffic, such as parking lots, exit doors, etc.)

-- Duct design and velocities (i.e. duct systems collecting explosive dusts technically should NOT have slide gates at branches and typically have minimum duct velocities they must maintain.
+- Duct design and velocities (i.e., duct systems collecting explosive dust should NOT have slide gates at branches and typically have minimum duct velocities they must maintain.

-- The ability to return the exhaust air back within the building.
+- The ability to return the exhaust air within the building.

-As you can see, there are a lot of steps involved in designing a dust collection system.
-The key is to ask the right questions in order to understand the problem and recommend the best solution.
-Only once there is a full understanding of the problem and the resources available to help address the issue can a true solution be recommended.
+As you can see, there are many steps to designing a dust collection system.
+The key is to ask the right questions to understand the problem and recommend the best solution.

 Key blog takeaways

-- The 5 “C’s” of dust collection are equally important and must be given adequate consideration.
-Capture, Convey, Collect, Clean and Combustibility
+- The "5 Cs of Dust Collection" are equally important: Capture, Convey, Collect, Clean, and Combustibility

-- How the collector is maintained is critical to any system.
+- The maintaining of the collector is critical to any system.
 There is no such thing as a maintenance-free air filtration or dust collection system.

-- Often, the duct system on a dust collector/air filtration system is overlooked.
-The duct system is like arteries that carry the dust from the source to the collector.
+- Often, companies overlook the dust collector or air filtration system's duct system.
+The duct system is like arteries carrying dust from the source to the collector.

 Contact us for assistance